 |Main Focus||Capacity & Versatility||Comfort & Ventilation|

 Storage is the primary feature of any backpack.
-The Atmos and the Aether have a lot of storage features in common; there are also some key differences in how that storage is organized and accessed.
+The Atmos and the Aether have a lot of storage features in common; there are also some key differences in how i’ts organized and accessed.

 The differences in capacity and load-range are thanks to the different anti-gravity suspension systems: an intelligent design feature to increase comfort when carrying a full pack.